-Transition Chesterfield has been running Repair Cafes upstairs at Monkey Park since 2016 and, for the last year, this has been on a monthly basis.
+Transition Chesterfield has been running Repair Cafes upstairs at Monkey Park since 2016.

 Repairing broken or damaged items can save time and money!
 Items can be put back into use and given an extended lifespan.
 This way we also send less waste to landfill and use up fewer resources when replacement items don’t need to be bought.